-There has been some very elegant research done by Will Felps, Terence R Mithcell and Eliza Byington back in 2006 on this issue.
-They first did a review of all of the current research on the issue of bad employee behavior, and then conducted clinical tests to find out exactly what happens when one negative group member joins a group.
+There was some very elegant research done by Will Felps, Terence R Mithcell and Eliza Byington back in 2006 on this issue.
+They first did a review of all of the current research on the issue of bad employee behaviour, and then conducted clinical tests to find out exactly what happens when one negative group member joins a group.

 In their research, they defined negative group member in one of three ways.
 They used academic language, but the categories were:

-So the next time a manager avoids dealing with a negative person in the workplace, you may want to point them in the direction of the research, and ask them if they are more willing to reduce their team’s productivity by 30-40% than have an uncomfortable conversation with one person.
+So the next time you are tempted to avoid dealing with a negative person in the workplace, you may want to review the research, and ask yourself if you are more willing to reduce your team’s productivity by 30-40% than have an uncomfortable conversation with one person.

-If you want more information about the study, here’s a link to an interview with Will Felps, and a link to the full research report “How, When, and Why Bad Apples Spoil the Barrel: Negative Group Members and Dysfunctional Groups”.
+If you want more information about the study, here’s a link to the full research report “How, When, and Why Bad Apples Spoil the Barrel: Negative Group Members and Dysfunctional Groups”.